-Linguistically, it is clear that masculine theistic terminology dominates the Scriptures.
+Linguistically, masculine theistic terminology dominates the Scriptures.
 Throughout both testaments, references to God use masculine pronouns.
 Specific names for God (e.g., Yahweh, Elohim, Adonai, Kurios, Theos, etc.) are all in the masculine gender.
-God is never given a feminine name, or referred to using feminine pronouns.
-The Holy Spirit is referred to in the masculine throughout the New Testament, although the word for “spirit" by itself (pneuma) is actually gender-neutral.
-The Hebrew word for "spirit" (ruach) is feminine in Genesis 1:2.
-But the gender of a word in Greek or Hebrew has nothing to do with gender identity.
+God is never given a feminine name or referred to using feminine pronouns.
+The Holy Spirit is usually referred to with masculine pronouns, although the word for “spirit” itself (pneuma) is gender-neutral.
+(In a couple instances, the neuter pronoun is used for the Spirit, agreeing with the rules of grammar, but the feminine pronoun is never used.)
+The Hebrew word for “Spirit” (ruach) is feminine in Genesis 1:2 and elsewhere, but that word never takes a feminine pronoun in the Bible.
+In fact, Jesus, when referring to the Holy Spirit, says that “when he, the Spirit of truth, comes, he will guide you into all the truth.
+He will not speak on his own; he will speak only what he hears, and he will tell you what is yet to come” (John 16:13, emphasis added).
+All the pronouns referring to the Spirit in John 16:13 are masculine.
+The bottom line is that the gender of a word in Greek or Hebrew is not always connected to actual gender identity.

-Gender identifications of God in the Bible are not unanimous.
-Many people think that the Bible presents God in exclusively male terms, but this is not the case.
+Literary gender identifications of God in the Bible are not unanimous.
 God is said to give birth in the book of Job and portrays Himself as a mother in Isaiah.
 Jesus described the Father as being like a woman in search of a lost coin in Luke 15 (and Himself as a “mother hen” in Matthew 23:37).
 In Genesis 1:26–27 God said, “Let us make humankind in our image, after our likeness,” and then “God created humankind in his own image, in the image of God he created them, male and female he created them.”
 Thus, the image of God was male and female—not simply one or the other.
 This is further confirmed in Genesis 5:2, which can be literally translated as “He created them male and female; when they were created, he blessed them and named them Adam.”
-The Hebrew term "adam" means ”man" - the context showing whether it means “man” (as opposed to woman) or “mankind” (in the collective sense).
+The Hebrew term adam means ”man”—the context showing whether it means “man” (as opposed to “woman”) or “mankind” (in the collective sense).
 Therefore, to whatever degree humanity is made in the image of God, gender is not an issue.

 Masculine imagery in revelation is not without significance, however.
 A second time that God was specifically said to be revealed via a physical image was when Jesus was asked to show the Father to the disciples in John chapter 14.
 He responds in verse 9 by saying, “The person who has seen me has seen the Father!”
-Paul makes it clear that Jesus was the exact image of God in Colossians 1:15 calling Jesus “the image of the invisible God.”
+Paul makes it clear that Jesus was the exact image of God in Colossians 1:15, calling Jesus “the image of the invisible God.”
 This verse is couched in a section that demonstrates Christ’s superiority over all creation.
 Most ancient religions believed in a pantheon—both gods and goddesses—that were worthy of worship.
-But one of Judeo-Christianity’s distinctives is its belief in a supreme Creator.
+But one of Judeo-Christianity’s distinctives is its belief in one God who created all things.
 Masculine language better relates this relationship of creator to creation.
-As a man comes into a woman from without to make her pregnant, so God creates the universe from without rather than birthing it from within. . .
+As a man comes into a woman from without to make her pregnant, so God creates the universe from without rather than birthing it from within.
 As a woman cannot impregnate herself, so the universe cannot create itself.
 Paul echoes this idea in 1 Timothy 2:12–14 when he refers to the creation order as a template for church order.

-In the end, whatever our theological explanation, the fact is that God used exclusively masculine terms to refer to Himself and almost exclusively masculine terminology even in metaphor.
-Through the Bible He taught us how to speak of Him, and it was in masculine relational terms.
-So, while the Holy Spirit is neither male nor female in His essence, He is properly referred to in the masculine by virtue of His relation to creation and biblical revelation.
+In the end, whatever our theological explanation, the fact is that God used exclusively masculine names and titles to refer to Himself; even in metaphor, the terminology is almost exclusively masculine.
+Through the Bible He taught us how to speak of Him, and it was in masculine relational terms such as Father.
+So, while the Holy Spirit is neither male nor female in His essence, He is properly referred to in the masculine by virtue of His deity and His relation to creation.
 There is absolutely no biblical basis for viewing the Holy Spirit as the “female” member of the Trinity.